alterway/formations/README.md

     -o output           Output format (html, pdf or all).
 Default: all

     -t theme            Theme to use.
-Default: osones
+Default: awcc

     -u revealjsURL      RevealJS URL that need to be use.
 If you build formation supports on local environment you should git